tehbaconvr/Banana/README.md

   pick you up and throw you from afar.
 * `X-Ray` - Allows you to see other players through walls.
 ### Miscellaneous
-* `Join Bark Code` - Allows you to join a private lobby for Bark users.
+* `Join Grate Code` - Allows you to join a private lobby for Bark users.

 These modules can be useful for exploring the game world, experimenting with gameplay mechanics, or just having fun with friends.
 They are **not** meant to be used to harass others, which can result in a ban from the game.